Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Seat Comfort 4.3 The chaise boosts the comfort score significantly for lounging.
+Seat Comfort 4.3 The chaise clearly lifts the comfort score for lounging.

-Durability 4.0 Frame feels sturdy, but connector clips are the weak link.
+Durability 4.0 The frame feels solid, but the connector clips remain the weak link.

 Ellison Leather Sofa